The64thGamer/cheeseepedia/content/wiki/summertime-2001.md

 ## Trivia:

-- The footage from 'Don't Hurry to Worry' is originally from the {{< wiki-link "Chuck E Cheese's 20th Anniversary" >}} with the footage being re-edited to sync better up with the new audio recorded. <sup>(1)</sup>
+- The footage from 'Don't Hurry to Worry' is originally from the {{< wiki-link "Chuck E Cheese's 20th Anniversary" >}} with the footage being re-edited to sync better up with the new audio recorded. {{< cite 1 >}}
 - 'Rockin' Christmas Eve' and 'America '99' both appear on the Studio C DVDs but could not be played.